ARM-Mbed/STM32F407_Discovery_kit/README.md

 # EXAMPLE

-**TEMPERATURE SENSOR (INTERN ADC) + GPIO**
+**TEMPERATURE SENSOR (INTERN ADC) + GPIO + UART COMMUNICATION**

-On this repository we implement the intern ADC for the lecture of the sensor temperature plus the blinkg of the leds byt GPIO, using the LL (Low Layer) library.
+On this repository we implement:
+ - Intern ADC for the lecture of the sensor temperature
+ - LED'S to blinkig through the GPIO pins
+ - USART asynchronous communication

+ using the LL (Low Layer) library.